nicolasgandrade/node-blogapp/README.md

    * /admin/posts
 <!--te-->

-Authentication settings are still being finalized.

-So, if you wanna register an admin user, you need to change the code inside *routes/user.js* **from this:**
+If you want to register an admin user, you need to change the code inside *routes/user.js* **from this:**
 ````
 const newUser = new User({
                     name: req.body.name,